Rice Krispies Treat Christmas Trees

-This year we decided to bring our kids along for the ride.
+A few years ago, we decided to bring our kids along for the ride.
 We filled three days with holiday fun: making ornaments, doing scavenger hunts, watching movies, eating cookies, drinking hot chocolate, listening to stories read by Santa’s elves.

 The best part was we just had to show up.
 Skamania did all the work.
 Thank you for making us look like really fun parents!

 Our kids were especially obsessed with a huge gingerbread village set up in the lobby.
 The houses are built from gingerbread fixed onto plywood forms, then covered with shiny icing and every sweet treat imaginable.
 I brought one of my kids down to the lobby each morning.
 They pored over the detailed set while I stumbled to the coffee bar (Thank goodness pajamas in the lobby are totally acceptable).